sebasolak/nbp_api/README.md

 ```
 ## Api map:

-* Select current exchange rate by currency code and save this request (get request):
+* Select current exchange rate by currency code and save this request (GET request):
 ```
 http://localhost:{your_default_port}/{code}
 ```
 * Exchange currecy by typing what currency you want to change (codeFrom),it amount (amount),
 what currency you want to receive (codeTo).
-This endpoint will return the result and save it (get request):
+This endpoint will return the result and save it (GET request):
 ```
 http://localhost:{your_default_port}/{codeFrom}/{codeTo}/{amount}
 ```
-* Send an email with performed operations(get request):
+* Send an email with performed operations(GET request):
 ```
 http://localhost:{your_default_port}/send
 ```